- All Transportation Division Reports

 The chart below illustrates the breakdown of diesel sales in terms of retail and non-retail sales.
 Only taxable retail diesel sales are reflected in the A-15 survey.

-- The average of gasoline sales per station of survey respondents were 1.57 million gallons, or 131,000 gallons per month of throughput.
+- The average gasoline sales per station were 1.58 million gallons, or 132,000 gallons per month.

-- The top 1% of reporting retail gasoline stations in California sold approximately 8% of the total gasoline.
-The average of gasoline sales per station of the top 1% was 11.64 million gallons, or 970,000 gallons per month.
+- The top 1% of reporting retail gasoline stations in California sold approximately 7% of the total gasoline.
+The average gasoline sales per station of the top 1% was 11.79 million gallons, or 980,000 gallons per month.

-- The average of diesel sales per station of survey respondents were 0.34 million gallons, or 28,000 gallons per month of throughput.
+- The average diesel sales per station were 0.34 million gallons, or 28,000 gallons per month.

-- Approximately 44% of the estimated taxable diesel sales and nearly all the gasoline sales in California were at the retail level.
+- Approximately 48% of the estimated diesel sales and nearly all the gasoline sales in California were at the retail level.